talbano/equate/cran-comments.md

 ## Test environments
-* local OS X install, R Under development (unstable) (2017-01-08 r71938)
+* local OS X install, R Under development (unstable) (2018/04/04, r74529)
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no errors, warnings, or notes.

-There was 1 NOTE regarding possible mis-spellings, which have been checked and are correct.

-Possibly mis-spelled words in DESCRIPTION:
-  Braun (18:10)
-  equipercentile (15:11)
-  presmoothing (20:16)

 ## Downstream dependencies
 Downstream dependency SGP has been checked.